rawmodel/framework/README.md

 **ValidatorError(value, recipe, code)**

-> Validator error class, provided by the `validatable.js`, which holds information about not satisfied validators of a value.
+> A validator error class, provided by the `validatable.js`, which holds information about the validators which do not approve a value that has just been validated.

 | Option | Type | Required | Default | Description
 |--------|------|----------|---------|------------